SymbioticLab/Fluid/README.md

 `Fluid` itself is a normal python package that can be installed by `pip install fluidexec`.
 Note that the pypi package name is `fluidexec` because the name `fluid` is already taken.

-To use `Fluid` in Ray Tune, pass an instance of it as the trial executor to `tune.run`:
+To use `Fluid` in Ray Tune, pass an instance of it as the trial executor to `tune.run`.
+It should work with any other schedulers:

 ```python
 from fluid.executor import FluidExecutor